Chia-Network/chialisp-web/docs/coins_spends_and_wallets.md

 There is one final change we need to make before this is a complete smart transaction.

 If you want to invalidate a spend then you need to raise an exception using `x`.
-Otherwise you just have a valid spend that isn't returning any OpCodes, and that would destroy our coin and not create a new one!
+Otherwise you just have a valid spend that isn't returning any conditions, and that would destroy our coin and not create a new one!
 So we need to change the fail condition to be `(x "wrong password")` which means the transaction fails and the coin is not spent.

 If we're doing this then we should also change the `(i A B C)` pattern to `(a (i A (q .
 B) (q .
 C)) 1)`.